The cost of health care is skyrocketing in America, and it is having drastic effects on already burdened emergency rooms.

-Healthcare costs, from the price of prescription drugs to doctors appointments, rose the most in August than any other time since 1984.
+Health care costs, from the price of prescription drugs to doctors appointments, rose more in August than any other time since 1984.

-Adding to the financial woes of healthcare consumers is the fact that the cost of obtaining insurance on the exchanges is becoming so expensive that it is burdensome, even prohibitive.
+Adding to the financial woes of consumers is that the cost of obtaining insurance on the exchanges is becoming so expensive it is burdensome, even prohibitive.

-As a result of the rising costs of healthcare and the lack of other available options, Americans without health insurance and minority groups are driven to emergency rooms to get necessary, even minor, medical treatment.
+As a result of the rising costs of health care and the lack of other available options, Americans without health insurance, particularly minority groups, are driven to emergency rooms to get necessary, even minor, medical treatment.
 The Center for Disease Control reports that 136.3 million Americans visited the emergency room in 2015.